Partakithware/PRTH-HASH/README.md

 # PRTH-Crypt v4.2:
-A high-performance, constant-time password hasher using a ChaCha20 sponge construction and Base72 encoding, hardened against side-channel attacks.
+A high-performance, constant-time password hasher using a ChaCha20 like sponge construction and Base72 encoding, hardened against side-channel attacks.
 (use at own risk)
 ## Compile
 # Clone the repo